 - Bake.
 Once the dough is risen and puffy, pop it into the oven and bake until deep golden brown.

 - Add Garlic and Cheese.
-Once the bread has baked, top with garlic butter and the rest of the cheese, and return to the oven until the cheese has gone nice and melty.
+Once the bread has baked, top with garlic butter and sprinkle with the rest of the cheese, and return to the oven until the cheese has gone nice and melty.

 - Finish with Garlic Butter.
 Once the bread is done, finish with the rest of the garlic butter.
 You could also garnish with herbs such as parsley here!
 Slice into chunks and enjoy!
 I serve mine plain but you could also serve with some marinara sauce for dipping.

 Adding Cheese to Pizza Dough

 This Cheesy Garlic Bread has cheese added two ways - risen in the dough itself and grated on the top.
 Once the dough has been added to the pan, chunks of cheese are dotted over the dough.
 When the cheese is added to the dough, as the dough rises it rises around the chunks of the cheese.